Enviro Master Blog

 Mineral Deposits from Hard Water

-Hard water contains high levels of minerals such as magnesium and calcium, but when it comes to black stains, iron and manganese are the usual suspects.
-These minerals can have a chemical reaction with the oxygen in the air to form black or dark brown deposits in the toilet bowl.
-Over time, these deposits can accumulate and harden, making them difficult to remove.
+Hard water often contains minerals like magnesium and calcium, but when black stains appear, it’s often due to iron and manganese.
+These minerals react with oxygen in the air, leaving behind dark brown or black deposits in the bowl.
+Over time, you may notice that the buildup has accumulated and hardened, making it difficult to remove.

 Bacterial Growth